top of page

 Young people socializing outdoors at a barbecue illustrating community and connection.

-These subtle, embodied cues help us determine:
+Obvious or subtle, these real time cues help us determine:

 Can I trust this person?
 Can I be more of myself here?